swat-sccs/sauce/README.md

 ```

 For production, certain secrets and config should be specified in a `docker-compose.override.yml`
 file.
 An example file is provided in `docker-compose.override.yml.example`.
-Also, the agent needs to
+Also, the agents need to
-be running somewhere on the system (see its README in `agent/`).
+be running somewhere on the system (see READMEs in `user-agent/` and `mc-agent/`).
 Then, launch the backend:

 ```
 docker-compose up